KankakeeCommunityCollege/athletics-mockup/_contacts/mike-barclay.md

 email: mbarclay@kcc.edu
 ---

-Mike Barclay is entering his fifth year as Head Soccer Coach for the Cavaliers.
+Mike Barclay is entering his sixth year as Head Soccer Coach for the Cavaliers.
 He was the assistant coach during the 2012 and 2013 seasons.

 Coach Barclay was a three-time all-region, two-time all-sectional and two-time all-state goalie for Downers Grove South High School (1983-85).
 For three seasons, Coach Barclay played NCAA Division I collegiate soccer for Eastern Illinois University in Charleston.
 He still holds rankings as no. 1 in saves percentage, no. 2 in goals against average and no. 3 in total saves in EIU history.
 In 1989, Coach Barclay lead the Panthers to the NCAA Division I National Indoor Championship for the first time in school history.
 He also played for one season in the semi-pro Chicago Metro League.